 How to Segment Your Network

-But how do we separate these networks?
+Now that you know more about how to implement network security, how do you separate these networks?
 Operating six unique networks must surely require six times the equipment and significantly multiply the complexity of the server rack, right?
 Most Small to medium businesses likely already have the necessary equipment to facilitate network segmentation and are already leveraging similar technologies already: Virtualization.

 Virtual Local Area Networks (VLANs) are logically separate networks that operate on the same physical hardware in much the same way the server virtualization using VMWare ESXi or Microsoft Hyper-V can be used to logically separate operating systems and servers on the same physical hardware.
 This can facilitate allowing guests to use your existing wireless infrastructure securely as previously mentioned.
 Using VLANs you can provide additional barriers between resources within the organization and crucially restrict access between these networks and provide additional data for any Security Monitoring solution.
 At a high level, you assign VLANs to physical connections, and these connections can be assigned multiple VLANs, this corresponds to the network port on the wall and thus the device plugged into it.